-Individual taxpayers are eagerly hoping that the Budget 2018 be a more common man friendly one when compared to that of last year.
-In fact, one of the many speculations last year was an increase in the deduction that can be claimed under Section 80C from Rs 1.5 lakhs to Rs 2 lakhs.
-Much to the disappointment of individual taxpayers, was not announced.
+Individual taxpayers had hoped for Budget 2018 to be more common-man friendly as compared to that of last year.
+In fact, one of the many speculations last year was a possible increase in the deductions that can be claimed under Section 80C, from Rs 1.5 lakhs to Rs 2 lakhs.
+Much to the disappointment of individual taxpayers, no such announcement was made.

-Section 80C provides a tax break of up to Rs 1.5 lakhs for investments made by individuals or HUFs in tax-saving investments such as PPFs, EPFs, mutual funds / ELSS, fixed deposits OR premium paid towards a life insurance policy, principal component of a housing loan repayment, expenses on children’s tuition fee and many more.
+Section 80C provides a tax break of up to Rs 1.5 lakhs for investments made by individuals or HUFs in tax-saving investments such as PPFs, EPFs, mutual funds / ELSS, fixed deposits or on premiums paid towards a life insurance policy, principal component of a housing loan repayment, expenses on children’s tuition fee and many more.

-This year, once again, there is a hope that this limit under Section 80C would be raised by the government.
-The individual taxpayers would undoubtedly benefit immensely out of this move.
-Such benefit would be two-fold.
-How do we say this?
-For example, you can invest in ELSS which can be claimed as a deduction under Section 80C.
-ELSS has of late gained a lot of popularity among the investor taxpayers in terms of better returns, shorter lock-in period, tax-free gains on redemption etc. Individual taxpayers would be happy to save more and also, in turn, benefit from the lower tax outgo.
+This year, once again, there is hope that this limit under Section 80C would be raised by the government.
+The individual taxpayers would undoubtedly benefit immensely from this move.
+For instance, you can invest in ELSS which can be claimed as a deduction under Section 80C.
+ELSS has of late gained a lot of popularity among the investor taxpayers in terms of better returns, shorter lock-in period, etc. But this once tax-free investment channel will not be exempted any more with long-term capital gains being taxed following this Budget announcement.

 Clarity in all these aspects would emerge only once the budget is out.
 So let’s have our fingers crossed, wait and watch!